Schuture/SegAE/README.md

 # Segmentation Assessment Engine
-This is the repository of SegAE, a label (mask) quality assessment tool for pan-organ image segmentation, implemented with PyTorch.
+This is the repository of SegAE, a label (mask) quality assessment tool for CT image segmentation, implemented with PyTorch.
 - Below shows labels with lower (left) and higher (right) predicted DSC in AbdomenAtlas dataset.
 - This model helps to diagnose the data quality in a large-scale CT image segmentation dataset.